Sequential Hierarchical Learning with Distribution Transformation for Image Super-Resolution: Discussion

-\paragraph{Difference to Channel-wise Attention~\cite{senet_hu2018}} There is an effective channel-wise attention design in SENet, which has been widely utilized for different image restoration problems.
+\paragraph{Difference to Channel-wise Attention~\cite{senet_pami2020}} There is an effective channel-wise attention design in SENet, which has been widely utilized for different image restoration problems.
 In channel-wise attentions, information from different channels is evaluated by global average pooling.
 Two full connection layers with a ReLU activation are designed to explore the attentions, and a Sigmoid activation is introduced for non-negativity.
-In PMRN, CPA is devised for joint channel-wise and pixel-wise attentions.
-Different from channel-wise attentions, features are extracted and explored by convolutional layers, which concentrates more on complex textures and information.
-Squeezing step in SENet shrinks the channel number, which may cause information loss.
-In CPA, the numbers of filters are invariable for all convolutional layers.
-Besides weighting factors, bias factors are also explored in CPA to shift the features and find a better attention representation.
-Finally, a shortcut is designed in CPA to maintain the origin information.